Allegheny-Computer-Science-312-F2020/finalproject-Nathandloria/writing/report.md

 { "_id" : null, "avg_aids_prev_rate" : 1.0409473684210526 }
 ```

+***Conclusion***:

+According to the average values that were accumulated from the aggregate functions in MongoDB, there is a clear positive correlation in the AIDS prevalence rate among adults and the fertility rate in the countries within the data set.
+Of all of the countries in the database, the average fertility rate is 2.94 (babies / woman).
+In countries that have a fertility rate that is lower than the average, the AIDS prevalence rate is 1.04%.
+In the countries that have a higher fertility rate than the average, the average AIDS prevalence rate is 4.55%.
+This staggering increase is very concerning, and it leads to many questions about a country, it's ability to provide birth control and contraception, and how this affects it's population.
+According the the query results, 88 countries fell under this category.
+Although scary, this information can be massively helpful in explaining, predicting, and modeling trends in public health, specifically the spred of HIV within communities.

 **Do the countries with the highest GDP have less debt (proportionally) than those with the lowest?**

+***Background***:

+The purpose of this question is to explore trends between the GDP of a country, and the eternal debt that that country has.
+The hypothesis that I was attempting to test was that countries with a higher outstanding debt have lower lower total GDP than their counterparts.
+Asking this question is important because it can provide best practices for growing an economy, and maintaining a healthy economic state within a country.

 Query 1:
 ```